• Skip to primary navigation

 • Milk: You can use whole milk or low fat, but not skim.

-• Shredded Cheddar Cheese: The kind that comes pre-shredded in the bag is just fine.
+• Shredded Cheddar Cheese: The kind that comes pre-shredded in the bag is just fine…or you can shred your own!

 How to make this recipe

-1. Cook your pasta according to package directions until tender in boiling salted water.
-Add some baby spinach to the pasta about 1 minute before the pasta cooking time is done and stir until it is nice and wilted.
+Step 1: Cook your pasta according to package directions until tender in boiling salted water.
+Add some baby spinach to the pasta about one minute before the pasta cooking time is done and stir until it is nice and wilted.
 Drain the pasta and spinach together and set aside.

 What is the best way to cook the steak?